Unit XI. Healing

 other forms of perversion that are released into the shared consciousness.

 Rock music blaring from automobiles is wrong speech, for instance.
-This

-is not that rock music is bad in itself, but that broadcasting it indiscriminately
+This is not that rock music is bad in itself, but that broadcasting it indiscriminately

 is inconsiderate of others’ peace and quiet.

-Drenching another person in one’s own anger and inner confusion can be devastating
+Drenching another person in one’s own anger and inner confusion can be

+distances.
 So abuse of others, in any of its forms, is wrong speech.

 Right livelihood means that we make our living in ways that do not